ValeriaMalin/IBM_Capstone_Project_SpaceX_Falcon9/README.md

 The project was performed by Valeria together with IBM Course - Applied Data Science Capstone ...The work on a project is still on going....

+Currently the work is presented in pdf file: capstone_story_Valeria.pdf

 Project Descrption: The commercial space age is here, companies are making space travel affordable for everyone.
 Virgin Galactic is providing suborbital spaceflights.
 Lab is a small satellite provider.
 Blue Origin manufactures sub-orbital and orbital reusable rockets.